Sidewalk Snow Clearing Service Levels in Niagara Falls

 The City of Niagara Falls would like to better understand the needs and opinions of residents related to sidewalk snow clearing during the winter months.

-ERG National Research (905-367-6188) will conduct a telephone survey over the next week to learn about your preferred approach to sidewalk snow clearing.
+ERG National Research (905-367-6188) conducted a telephone survey to learn about your preferred approach to sidewalk snow clearing.
 Telephone surveys allow us to connect directly with community residents and give you the opportunity to engage in a direct and meaningful consultation.

-The phone survey will consist of approximately four questions:
+The phone survey consisted of approximately four questions:

 Background